gt1/VGPirpbin/README.md

 ## using the library in C code

-Here is a short example for accessing binary IRP files from C code
+Here is a short example for accessing binary IRP files from C code.
+The code reads a binary IRP file and outputs the records in FastA format.

 ```
 #include "VGPirpbin_decodeBinaryFile.h"